willkodes/whisper-japanese-transcriber/README.md

-# 🎌 Japanese Movie Transcriber
+# 🎌 Japanese Media Transcriber

 A Python script that uses [OpenAI Whisper](https://github.com/openai/whisper) to transcribe Japanese-language audio or video content into clean `.srt` subtitles (and optionally `.txt` transcripts).